jht9629-nyu/p5mirror-jht9629-nyu/README.md

 # and then commit changes in github desktop

 # keep p5js editor changes in sync by running the command again
-# editte scripts will be downloaded
+# editted scripts will be downloaded

 ```